moorepants/eme171/content/pages/lab-01.rst

 Deliverables
 ============

+In your lab report, show your work for creating and evaluating the simulation model.
+Include any calculations for initial conditions, input equations, maximum bump height, time parameters, and any other parameters.
+Additionally, provide the indicated plots and answer the questions below.
+Append a copy of your Matlab/Octave code to the end of the report.
+The report should follow the `report template and guidelines <{filename}/pages/report-template.rst>`_.

 Submit a report as a single PDF file to Canvas by the due date that addresses the following items: